Choosing a Doctor and a Hospital

 - What are your office hours?

 - Who will see me when you’re away?

-- Who else will be on my health care team?
+- Who else will be on my cancer care team?

 It’s helpful to ask around about a doctor’s reputation, but in the end, trust your gut.
 You should feel comfortable not only with your doctor’s ability to treat your cancer but also with how he or she treats you as a person.
 Can you talk with this doctor?
 Does he or she listen to you?
 If it doesn’t feel right, keep looking.

 Other ways to find or learn more about a doctor

-The American Medical Association (AMA), which can be found online at www.ama-assn.org, represents many doctors in the United States and offers free service called Doctor Finder.
+The American Medical Association (AMA) represents many doctors in the US and offers a free service called Doctor Finder.
 Through this service, you can find information about doctors, such as their contact information, medical school, residency training, and specialty area(s).

-Another source of information is the American Society of Clinical Oncology (ASCO), online at www.cancer.net.
+Another source of information is the American Society of Clinical Oncology (ASCO).
 This international medical society represents cancer specialists in clinical research and patient care.
 They provide an oncologist directory, which is a database of ASCO members called Find a Cancer Doctor.

 You might also contact the nearest cancer centers and ask for doctors who are specialists in your type of cancer.
 Consider asking family, friends, nurses, and other doctors in your community.
 Most hospitals have a doctor referral service, too.
 You could also call medical schools or medical societies in your area.

 Even after you have chosen your doctor, you may want to get a second opinion.
-This is an especially good idea if you feel uncertain about the proposed treatment.
-For example, if you have prostate cancer and a urologist has recommended surgery, you may want to see a radiation oncologist to learn about non-surgical treatment.
-Consider getting a second opinion when:
+This is good idea if you feel uncertain about the proposed treatment.
+For instance, if you have prostate cancer and a urologist has recommended surgery, you may want to see a radiation oncologist to learn about non-surgical treatment.